Other major reasons to serve this airport

 - Adolfo Suárez Madrid-Barajas is connected to the main tourist destinations in the country (30 Spanish airports).
 It is also connected to 172 international destinations (+5,000 passengers) in 67 countries.
-With 79 airlines (+5,000 passengers) in our family and counting, the airport is also home to all the alliances − oneworld, SkyTeam and the Star Alliance.
+With over 79 airlines (+5,000 passengers) in our family and counting, the airport is also home to all the alliances − oneworld, SkyTeam and the Star Alliance.

 - Catchment area of close to eight million inhabitants.

 - Tourists usually visit the museums (Prado Museum, Reina Sofia, Thyssen), the city centre (Puerta del Sol, Plaza Mayor), the Royal Palace and the Cathedral.

 - Like any modern metropolis, Madrid has several shopping centres and small family-run shops selling traditional goods.
 The shopping caters to all wallets.

 - Tourists to the city can enjoy watching a Real Madrid or an Atlético de Madrid football match.

 - There are nine UNESCO World Heritage locations located at less than two hours away from the city: Alcalá de Henares, Toledo, Cuenca, Segovia, Ávila, Salamanca, Córdoba, the Monastery and Site of San Lorenzo de El Escorial and the Aranjuez Cultural Landscape.